The School of Art is no longer reviewing portfolios for the 2017-18 academic year.

 Learn more about applying to the School of Art Undergraduate Programs (PDF).

-Applicants are screened on the basis of:
+BFA degree applicants are screened on the basis of:

 All students admitted to the School of Art complete a common first-year program of study comprised of required courses in drawing, design, computer art, and art history.
 The number of students admitted to the first-year program is limited with the ability of the School of Art to provide studio spaces and sections of required courses; and to achieve optimum student/faculty ratio.